MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 3/README.md

 Your code should loop through the dictionary and execute according to the key and value pair.
 If the key is 'forward' and the value is 80, the drone should go forward by 80.

-You can expand the dictionary with other commands, like this;
+You can expand the dictionary with other commands, like this:

 ```python
 commandsDict = {